 - I tried the recipe for this butterscotch cake with a couple of different instant pudding mixes and found the Jell-O one to yield best results.
 Other brands will work okay, though.
 I did not use fat-free.

-- I used clear vanilla extract as it has a sweeter, cream-sodaish flavour, but you can use regular vanilla instead.
+- I used clear vanilla extract as it has a sweeter, cream-sodaish flavor, but you can use regular vanilla instead.

-- Adding butterscotch sauce between the layers is a delicious flavour burst, but it will make your cake more susceptible to sliding around during assembly.
+- Adding butterscotch sauce between the layers is a delicious flavor burst, but it will make your cake more susceptible to sliding around during assembly.
 You can place 3-4 bamboo skewers into the top of the cake as support.
 You’ll need to trim the skewers to the proper height of the cake.

 - I used store-bought butterscotch sauce due to laziness, but you could easily make your own.
 Note that I had to boil the store-bought one for 5mins to reduce it, as it was a bit thin.